-- (11) Subject to subsection (6) (e) of this section, no other identification, such as an occupation, title, honour, or degree shall be included on the ballot paper in relation to any candidate's name or political party. - (12) On Part A of every ballot paper, a circle shall be shown on the ballot paper to the right of each candidate's name. - (13) On Part B of every ballot paper, a circle shall be shown on the ballot paper to the right of the name of each political party.
+(11) Subject to subsections (6) (e), 12 (b), and 13 (b) of this section, no other identification, such as an occupation, title, honour, or degree shall be included on the ballot paper in relation to any candidate's name or political party.

+(12) On the part of the ballot paper that relates to the party vote,-

+- (a) A circle shall be shown on the ballot paper to the right of the name of each political party; and - (b) The party's logo, if registered by the Electoral Commission and submitted to the Chief Electoral Officer for inclusion on the ballot paper, shall be shown to the left of the name of the political party.

+(13) On the part of the ballot paper that relates to the electorate vote,-

+- (a) A circle shall be shown on the ballot paper to the left of each candidate's name; and - (b) The party's logo, if registered by the Electoral Commission and submitted to the Chief Electoral Officer in accordance with subsections (7) and (8) of section 127 of this Act or to the Returning Officer in accordance with subsections (3A) and (4) of section 143 of this Act for inclusion on the ballot paper, shall be shown to the right of the name of the candidate.

+(14) Every ballot paper shall have a counterfoil in form 13.

+- (15) There shall also be printed-

+- (a) On the ballot paper; and

-- (14) Every ballot paper shall have a counterfoil in form 13. - (15) There shall also be printed on each Part of every ballot paper, and in the spaces provided in the counterfoil attached thereto, a number (called a consecutive number) beginning with the number one in the case of the first ballot paper printed, and on all succeeding ballot papers printed the numbers shall be consecutive so that no two ballot papers for the district (other than pieces of ballot papers comprising 2 parts of the one ballot paper) shall bear the same number. - (16) Where any question arises concerning the order or manner in which the names of the constituency candidates or the names of political parties are to be shown on the ballot paper, the Returning Officer shall decide the question. - (17) At any by-election no ballot paper shall contain more than one part and the provisions of subsections (3), (9), (10), and (13) of this section shall not apply. - (18) Every ballot paper used at a by-election shall be in form 12. - (19) Where the name or names given by a candidate as the name or names to be used on the ballot paper are too long to fit on the ballot paper, the Returning Officer may abbreviate the name or names to be shown in such manner as will enable them to fit on the ballot paper.
+- (b) In the space provided in the counterfoil attached to the ballot paper,-

+a number (called a consecutive number) beginning with the number 1 in the case of the first ballot paper printed, and on all succeeding ballot papers printed the numbers shall be consecutive so that no 2 ballot papers for the district shall bear the same number.

+(16) Where any question arises concerning the order or manner in which the names of the constituency candidates or the names of the political parties are to be shown on the ballot paper, the Returning Officer shall decide the question.
+(17) At any by-election no ballot paper shall contain more than one part and the provisions of subsections (3), (9), (10), and (12) of this section shall not apply.

+(18) Every ballot paper used at a by-election shall be in form 12.

+(19) Where the name or names given by a candidate as the name or names to be used on the ballot paper are too long to fit on the ballot paper, the Returning Officer may abbreviate the name or names to be shown in such manner as will enable them to fit on the ballot paper.]

+This section was substituted for the original s.
+150 by s.
+41 of the Electoral Amendment Act (No. 2) 1995.